 How do I enroll my child?

-To have your child evaluated at New York Eye and Ear Infirmary, contact Stacy Marino, LMSW at (212) 979-4621.
+To have your child evaluated at New York Eye and Ear Infirmary of Mount Sinai, contact us at 646-438-7840.

 Our Early Intervention Program* is funded and regulated by the New York State Department of Health and, in Manhattan (New York City)*, by the New York City Department of Mental Health, Mental Retardation and Alcoholism Services.
 We are authorized to service children from the five boroughs of New York City; however we can assist in referrals to Early Intervention statewide.